sheikhfarhan/services-sfhomelab/README.md

 > **📚 FULL DOCUMENTATION:** Detailed deployment guides, network architecture, and security policies are hosted on the live wiki at **[docs.sfhomelab.com](https://docs.sfhomelab.com)**.

-This repository strictly houses the Docker Compose stacks, environment templates, and automation scripts for the homelab infrastructure.
+This repository strictly houses the Docker Compose stacks, environment templates, and automation scripts for the homelab infrastructure, where it will be relatively easy for me to clone/pull when deploying similar stacks to a new machine.

 This is put together in Feb 2026, for the future me when I am ready to move what I have to a `always-on` homelab/server that I am putting together.
 And if it somehow helps others on their own journey, its awesome too!